Health and Safety Detailed Risk Assessment

 When determining this, the next step is to decide on the measures that can be implemented to effectively eliminate or control the harm that could occur.

-Why is a risk assessment important?
+Why is an assessment important?

 - Create awareness of hazards as well as risks in the workplace.